RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 ![Runtime profile in nsys after porting updatePbc method](../resources/profiling/nsys/a40_pbcPar_profile.png)

-***Note***: In the loop (the many small GPU acitivity bursts after the long kernel) there are no memory transfers between device and host.
+***Note***: In the loop (the many small GPU acitivity bursts after the long kernel) there are no longer memory transfers between device and host.

 With this also the memory traffic between host and device has decreased both in total memory transferred as well as frequency: